 Thus, they are even found in rooms other than the kitchen and bathroom; however, American cockroaches are more common than brown-banded ones.

 Brown Banded Cockroach Eggs

-The eggs of a brown-banded are carried in an ootheca by it, or else known as an egg-case; each capsule of eggs contains about 14 to 18 eggs, is 5 millimeters long, and is light brown in color.
+The eggs of a brown-banded are carried in an ootheca by it, or else known as an egg-case; each capsule contains about 14 to 18 eggs, is 5 millimetres long, and is light brown in colour.

 The female roach carries this capsule for nearly thirty hours before extruding the case and attaching it to a protected area.